hengran/LLM_specific_utility/README.md

 ```
 Lastly, compute the performance difference between w/ passage and w/o passage using the evaluation/has_answer_point.py and evaluation/gold_utility_computing.py.
 The gold_utility results are saved in results/gold_utility/.
-Due to the memory limitation, we will upload the gold_utility results to Huggifica for each dataset after the anonymity period.
+Due to the memory limitation, we will upload the gold_utility results to HuggingFace for each dataset after the anonymity period.

 # LLM-specific Utility Judgment Methods
 Running codes of all methods are shown in src/answer_test.sh

 # Evaluation
 Two evaluation types are in evaluation/ranking-evaluation.py  and evaluation/set-evaluation.py.
 The judgment results are saved in results/main_experiments.
-Due to the memory limitation, we will upload all the judgment results to Huggifica for each dataset after the anonymity period.
+Due to the memory limitation, we will upload all the judgment results to HuggingFace for each dataset after the anonymity period.